2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-compare/app-data.md

 - `App` - a [IAppTyped] with all app data
 - `App.Data` - a [IAppDataTyped] with all app data

-### Strongly Typed Code
+### Strong Typed Code

-In Strongly Typed Code - inheriting from `AppCode.Razor.AppRazor`, the objects you'll use are usually:
+In Strong Typed Code - inheriting from `AppCode.Razor.AppRazor`, the objects you'll use are usually:

 - `App` - a [IAppTyped<TSet, TRes>](xref:ToSic.Sxc.Apps.IAppTyped`2) with all app data
 - `App.Data` - a [IAppData] with all app data